Original Movie Posters by Tom Chantrell

 What to know before you buy

-Practical notes on originality, condition, sizes, framing and delivery for collectors considering pieces from this collection.
+Practical notes on originality, condition, sizes, framing and delivery to help you choose with confidence.

 Original cinema posters

-Every poster we sell is an original theatrical cinema poster, produced for cinema use rather than later reproduction.
-This remains one of the most important distinctions for collectors.
+Every poster we sell is an original theatrical cinema poster, produced for cinema use rather than as a later reproduction.
+It is one of the most important distinctions when choosing an authentic piece of cinema artwork.

 Original movie posters vs reproductions